Seiberg-Witten monopoles and flat PSL(2;R)-connections: Blow up sets

-I claim that $[\om]$ is a non-trivial class.
-The proof of this requires some background material, which is introduced first.
+In other words, the holonomy of $\pi^*A$ is determined by the periods of $\om$.
+Even though $\om$ is only continuous along $\hat Z_1$, I claim that the de Rham cohomology class of $\om$ is well-defined and non-trivial.
+The proof of this claim, however, requires some background material, which is introduced first.
 I follow the line of argument of~\cite{Wang93_ModuliSpacesInvolutions}*{Sect.\,1.2} in this part.